rsksmart/rif-wallet/README.md

 ## Archiving for iOS:

-To create an archive to send to the App Store, before opening xCode, install the pod dependecies with the following command:
+Before opening Xcode and creating an archive, install the pod dependencies using Bundler:

 ```
-NO_FLIPPER=1 npx pod-install
+NO_FLIPPER=1 yarn pod:install
 ```

+⚠️ This ensures consistent pod versions.
+Direct `npx pod-install` is not supported anymore.

 ## Interacting with the Smart Wallet